-The Company does not account for any fixed-rate financial assets and financial liabilities at fair value through profit or Other market price risk
+The Company does not account for any fixed-rate financial assets and financial liabilities at fair value through profit or loss.
+Therefore, a change in interest rates at the reporting date would not affect profit or loss.

+Other market price risk